Inmarsat/assurance_api_grafana_plugin/README.md

 *dashboard_image.jpg* is an image of an example dashboard.

-Author: Daniel Spencer
+Author: Daniel Spencer.
 For queries or improvements: daniel.spencer@inmarsat.com